replicatedhq/replicated-docs/docs/reference/custom-resource-application.md

 The Application custom resource is optional.

-**Note**: There is some overlap between the Application custom resource manifest file and the [Kubernetes SIG Application manifest](https://github.com/kubernetes-sigs/application#application-objects).
-Enabling features such as [adding a button to the dashboard](../vendor/admin-console-adding-buttons-links) requires the use of both the Application and SIG Application custom resources.
+**Note**: There is some overlap between the Application custom resource manifest file and the [Kubernetes SIG Application custom resource](https://github.com/kubernetes-sigs/application/blob/master/docs/api.md).
+Enabling features such as [adding a button to the dashboard](/vendor/admin-console-adding-buttons-links) requires the use of both the Application and SIG Application custom resources.

 The following is an example manifest file for the Application custom resource: